v-rgrace/Viva/Viva/insights/advanced/admin/import-business-data-csv.md

 ## Manage data source and make changes

-After you've set up your data import, use the steps below to delete a dataset, add a dataset, or add new data to an existing dataset.
+After you've setup your data import, use the steps below to delete a dataset, add a dataset, or add new data to an existing dataset.

 1. On the **Business data** page, select **Manage data sources**.